thanakorn/Transfarmers/README.md

 We store the data in GD rather than store in Github due to our generated large files.

-Please use this link to access our repository.
+Please use this link to access our repository [GitHub Pages](https://pages.github.com/).